mwilliamson/setup-wabt-action/README.md

 # setup-wabt-action

-This actions adds the [wabt](https://github.com/WebAssembly/wabt) binaries to PATH.
+This action adds the [wabt](https://github.com/WebAssembly/wabt) binaries to PATH.

 ## Usage